 MAC’s Annual Report to the Legislature

 The Metropolitan Airports Commission (MAC) is required to prepare an Annual Report to the Legislature that describes recent MSP activity, current and anticipated capacity and delay for its airfield and terminals, and technological developments that could improve airport efficiency.
-The 2014 report is now available.
 The requirement is the result of 1996 Legislation when the DualTrack study was terminated.
 That study was looking at whether to expand MSP at its current site or to re-locate the airport.
 When the Legislature and Governor Carlson terminated further study of a new airport in 1996, the Legislature required this annual report and also directed MAC to create the MSP 2010 Long Term Comprehensive Plan (LTCP).
 That plan would look at future forecasts for the airport and explain how the airport was going to react to those needs.
 Minneapolis advocated for the LTCP to be updated on an ongoing basis.
 MAC is currently working on an update, the 2035 LTCP (see above for more details).